-Paddington Reservoir in Sydney’s East is a well kept secret, manyu Sydney-siders haven’t even heard about.
+Paddington Reservoir in Sydney’s East is a well-kept secret, which many Sydney-siders haven’t even heard about.

 Following on from my ‘Things to do in Sydney’ (mostly for free or on a budget) this reservoir is a must-see for anyone passing through Sydney on a visit and especially for Sydney residents to go visit with family and friends.
-Or by yourself if you prefer and need a few moments of tranquilty.
+Or by yourself, if you prefer and need a few moments of tranquillity.

 This is a great location to visit when you’re on a budget and looking for interesting things to do in Sydney.
 I am born and bred from Sydney and I had no idea this place even existed.
 One day when my partner took a stroll through Paddington to explore some great photo locations he came across the reservoir and told me all about it.

 I couldn’t believe that for over 2 years I had been attending work meetings across the street and didn’t even know the reservoir was there.
 And I am not the only one.
 Unless you have physically spent some time walking up and down Oxford Street in Paddington, or you’re a resident there, most people don’t know it exists.
 What a gem to discover and explore.